 "But I have no husband!" she cried out in protest.
 "I need a husband!"

-And then, from behind her, came the same booming voice as she had heard in the desert, and it said:
+And then, from behind her, came the same booming voice as she had heard in the desert, but this time she sensed the presence overflowing love, and it said:

 "You have a husband.
 Go to him!"